AkitaEngineering/Akita-Heltec-Reticulum-Tracker/README.md

 # Akita Engineering ESP32 Asset Tracker (Heltec V1.1)

-This project, building upon and significantly enhancing the original work by Akita Engineering, provides a robust, power-efficient, and feature-rich asset tracking solution for the Heltec Wireless Tracker V1.1.
+This project provides a robust, power-efficient, and feature-rich asset tracking solution for the Heltec Wireless Tracker V1.1.
 It utilizes LoRa for long-range communication and the Reticulum network stack with LXMF for secure, resilient, and extended-range mesh networking.
 The device transmits GPS location data, incorporates advanced power management for prolonged battery life, and offers enhanced data payloads.

 **License:** GPLv3

-**Current Firmware Version (as per this README):** v1.1

 ## Key Features